Jerzy Gorzelik

 Jerzy Zdzisław Gorzelik (born 25 October 1971, in Zabrze) is a Silesian politician and an art historian.
 He is the president of the Silesian Autonomy Movement and an advocate for decentralization of the Polish administrative structure.

+Gorzelik earned his doctorate in art history from the University of Silesia in Katowice.
+His academic work focuses on the relationship between art and group identities, including confessional, national, and regional aspects.